hiveary/hiveary-agent/README.md

 1. First ensure you have signed up for an account at [https://hiveary.com](hiveary.com).
 2. Grab your existing access token or generate a new one at [https://hiveary.com/tokens](hiveary.com/tokens.)
-3. Set up _/etc/hiveary.conf_ with a json object containing your username and access_token, Ex:
+3. Set up _/etc/hiveary.conf_ with a json object containing your username, access_token, and the enabled monitors.
+You can copy _/etc/hiveary.conf.example_ as a template.
-  `{"username": "ashketchum", "access_token": "ThatOauthTokenIJustGrabbed"}`
 4. And thats it!
 All setup.